 Bicycle Crunch: For Core & Abdominals

 Lying on your back on the floor, fold knees toward the chest and curl the upper body off the floor.
 With hands behind head, slowly rotate upper body to the right while drawing the right knee in and reaching the left leg out.
 Then rotate left and pull the left knee in and extend right leg out.
 Focus on bringing the shoulder toward the hip (rather than the elbow to the knee), and keep the opposite shoulder off the floor.
-Perform 10 repetitions.
+Do 10 times.

 Side Plank: For Core or Abdominals

 For another abdominal alternative, lie on your side with a bent elbow directly under your shoulder, and use your torso muscles to lift the body up into a side plank.
 Then lift the hips higher, then back to the plank, then lower.
 Do as many as you can with proper form, then repeat on the other side.

 Go For 20 Minutes

 Before moving on to the cardio portion of the workout, be sure you've completed 20 minutes of resistance training.
 If you have, now's a good time for a water break to keep your body well-hydrated.
 If you haven't, go back and start the circuit over again until you reach the 20 minute goal.